DAOStarFinder#

 Set to True to exclude sources found within half the size of the convolution kernel from the image borders.
 The default is False, which is the mode used by DAOFIND.

-brightestint, None, optional
+n_brightestint, None, optional

-peakmaxfloat, None, optional
+peak_maxfloat, None, optional

 The maximum allowed peak pixel value in an object.
-Objects with peak pixel values greater than peakmax will be rejected.
+Objects with peak pixel values greater than peak_max will be rejected.
 This keyword may be used, for example, to exclude saturated sources.
-If the star finder is run on an image that is a Quantity array, then peakmax must have the same units.
-If peakmax is set to None, then no peak pixel value filtering will be performed.
+If the star finder is run on an image that is a Quantity array, then peak_max must have the same units.
+If peak_max is set to None, then no peak pixel value filtering will be performed.

 xycoordsNone or Nx2 ndarray, optional